-Your Cabin Crew interview is your chance to prove to the airline that you have what it takes to be the perfect member of Cabin Crew.
+Your Cabin Crew interview or assessment day is your chance to prove to the airline that you have what it takes to be the perfect member of Cabin Crew.
 It is your time to ‘shine’ and you must present yourself in the best way to impress your interviewer.

 The importance of timekeeping at your interview